frasertweedale/notes-redhat/design/pki-sub-ca.rst

   other.
 IPA would wrap this functionality and allow creation and establishing relations between these CAs.

+Nathan Kinder provided a concrete use case:

+  Consider Barbican in OpenStack.
+Barbican is getting into certificate issuance now, but it's quite likely that separate tenants within a cloud do not want to trust each other.
+Barbican backed by IPA/Dogtag could offer PKI-as-a-service, where each tenant could create their own root and then issue certificates for their services/applications within their instances.

-This use case should be considered in the design of the sub-CAs feature.
+These use cases should be considered in the design of the sub-CAs feature.